 Tar Sands at Our Doorstep documents the tar sands oil industry’s three pronged attack to infiltrate the region with dirty, dangerous tar sands oil.
 The report highlights the impacts on one of the region’s most important natural resources, Lake Champlain, an international treasure often referred as the sixth Great Lake, and other critical habitats across the state of Vermont.

 The oil industry is making moves to bring tar sands to the Northeast in three ways:

-- The Exxon-owned Portland Pipe Line Corporation has conducted a multi-year, well-funded lobbying and media effort to utilize its 64 year old pipeline that cuts through Vermont, New Hampshire and Maine to transport dirty tar sands oil.
-This pipeline currently transports conventional oil from Portland, Maine to Montreal.
+- The Exxon-owned Portland Pipe Line Corporation has conducted a multi-year, well-funded lobbying and media effort to utilize its 64-year-old pipeline that cuts through Vermont, New Hampshire, and Maine to transport dirty tar sands oil.
+This pipeline currently transports conventional oil from Portland, Maine, to Montreal, Canada.

-- With an increasing amount of tar sands oil reaching refineries in New Brunswick, Canada and the Gulf Coast, more and more of this extremely carbon pollution intensive gasoline is ending up in the tanks of our cars —– gasoline that is up to 37% more polluting than regular gasoline on a well-to-wheel basis.
-This is a matter of significant concern because, up until recently, the region’s gasoline was virtually tar sands oil free and the Northeast is a substantial market that the tar sands oil industry wants to penetrate.
-Without action to keep tar sands oil derived fuel out of the region, the dirty fuel could be the source of up to 18% of the area’s transportation fuel source by 2020.
+- With an increasing amount of tar sands oil reaching refineries in New Brunswick, Canada, and the Gulf Coast, more and more of this extremely carbon pollution intensive gasoline is ending up in the tanks of our cars—gasoline that is up to 37 percent more polluting than regular gasoline on a well-to-wheel basis.
+This is a matter of significant concern because, up until recently, the region’s gasoline was virtually free of tar sands oil and the Northeast is a substantial market that the tar sands oil industry wants to penetrate.
+Without action to keep tar sands oil derived fuel out of the region, the dirty fuel could be the source of up to 18 percent of the area’s transportation fuel source by 2020.

 The report makes critical recommendations to ensure that the region’s residents and policy makers are alerted to the serious risks posed by dirty tar sands oil.
 In particular, the report recommends: